-3.1 A list of all of our portable electrical appliances will be held by David Lemon, Churchwarden.

-3.2 Every quarter the H&S Advisor will visually inspect plugs, cables and sockets for defects which, if any, will be reported to the Health & Safety representative for remedial action.

-3.3 All of our portable electrical equipment will be inspected annually by a competent contractor as arranged by Nigel Maddocks.

-3.4 Every quarter the H&S Advisor will visually inspect the fixed electrical system for defects which, if any, will be reported to the Health & Safety representative for remedial action.

-3.5 Every five years, a 'Full Scope' inspection and test of our fixed electrical system will be made by a competent contractor who is a member of the NICEIC, ECA or NAPIT as arranged by Nigel Maddocks.
+- 3.1 A list of all of our portable electrical appliances will be held by the Sec to the PCC. - 3.2 Every quarter the H&S Advisor will visually inspect plugs, cables and sockets for defects which, if any, will be reported to the Sec to the PCC for remedial action. - 3.3 All of our portable electrical equipment will be inspected annually by a competent contractor as arranged by the Sec to the PCC. - 3.4 Every quarter the H&S Advisor will visually inspect the fixed electrical system for defects which, if any, will be reported to the Sec to the PCC for remedial action. - 3.5 Every five years, a 'Full Scope' inspection and test of our fixed electrical system will be made by a competent contractor who is a member of the NICEIC, ECA or NAPIT as arranged by the Sec to the PCC.

-3.6 We will not sell any second-hand electrical goods.

-3.7 Flexible cables will be positioned and protected so that they do not form a tripping hazard and are not subject to damage.

-4. Gas Equipment Safety - Not applicable.
+- 3.6 Every four years our lightning conductor system will be examined and tested by a competent specialist firm of lightning engineers as arranged by the Sec to the PCC. - 3.7 We will not sell any second-hand electrical goods. - 3.8 Flexible cables will be positioned and protected so that they do not form a tripping hazard and are not subject to damage. - 4.
+Gas Equipment Safety Not applicable.